Modro Jezero – Blue Lake

 In the lake there are seen several notable boulders, which in a way serve for easy determination of the lake level: Katavić, Jakićin, Pavić.
-When the 6 m tall Katavić appears, swimming season may start.
+When the 6 m tall Katavić appears, the swimming season may start.
 Name of Jakićin is given to commemorate a man who drowned here in 1834 – this boulder marks the middle of the swimming season.
 Pavić appears at the end of swimming season.

 Towering above the lake there is a vertical cliff, where swimmers are jumping in the lake – some even from 40 m height.

 When the lake dries out, the flat bottom is used even for playing football – between the local teams Vilenjaci and Vukodlaci.

 Above the lake is towering ancient fortress – Imotski Fortress (Topana) – mentioned in written sources already in the 10th century, built around 845 – 864 AD.
 Imotski town developed around this fortification.

 - Modro Jezero.
 Accessed on August 13, 2010